Rebel Black Bear: Selection process

 The student committee charged with choosing a new mascot was formed on March 29, 2010.
 The committee did not set a definitive time to reveal a new on-field mascot, but tentatively scheduled it for the 2010 football season.

 The field of suggestions was reduced to eleven candidates: Hotty and Toddy, a black bear, a blues musician, a cardinal, a "fanatic," a horse, a land shark, a lion, the "Mojo," a riverboat pilot, and a titan.

-The committee polled University students, faculty, staff, alumni, and season ticket holders about three finalist mascots: the Black Bear, based on the legend that Theodore "Teddy Bear" Roosevelt refused to shoot a bound black bear in Mississippi; the Rebel Land Shark; and Hotty Toddy, derived from the popular Rebel cheer.
+The committee polled University students, faculty, staff, alumni, and season ticket holders about three finalist mascots: the Black Bear, based on the legend that Theodore "Teddy Bear" Roosevelt refused to shoot a bound black bear in Mississippi; the Rebel Land Shark; and Hotty Toddy (essentially a person in a faceless spandex bodysuit with the name derived from the popular Rebel cheer).
 The committee ultimately selected the Black Bear, named "Rebel," as the new on-field mascot.